stencila/stencila/README.md

 This repository is organized into the following modules.
 Please see their respective READMEs for guides to contributing.

-- [`schema`](schema): YAML files which define the Stencila Schema, an implementation of, and extensions to, https://schema.org, for programmable documents.
+- [`schema`](schema): YAML files which define the Stencila Schema, an implementation of, and extensions to, [schema.org](https://schema.org), for programmable documents.

-- `json-ld` `🏗️ In progress`: A [JSON LD](https://json-ld.org/) `@context` for Stencila Schema generated from the files in `schema`.
+- `json-ld` [`🧭 Planned`]: A [JSON LD](https://json-ld.org/) `@context`, generated from Stencila Schema, which can be used to transform Stencila documents to other vocabularies.

-- `json-schema` `🏗️ In progress`: A [JSON Schema](https://json-schema.org/) for Stencila Schema generated from the files in `schema`.
+- `json-schema` [`🧭 Planned`]: A [JSON Schema](https://json-schema.org/), generated from Stencila Schema, which can be used to validate Stencila documents.

-- [`rust`](rust): Several Rust crates implementing core functionality and a CLI for working with documents that adhere to that Stencila Schema.
+- [`rust`](rust): Several Rust crates implementing core functionality and a CLI for working with Stencila documents.

+- `python` [`🧭 Planned`](https://github.com/stencila/stencila/issues/1624): A Python package, with [Pydantic](https://docs.pydantic.dev/latest/) classes generated from Stencila Schema and bindings to Rust functions, so you can work with Stencila documents from within Python.

+- `typescript` [`🧭 Planned`](https://github.com/stencila/stencila/issues/1625): A package of TypeScript types generated from Stencila Schema so you can create type-safe Stencila documents in the browser, Node.js, Deno etc.

+- `node` [`🧭 Planned`](https://github.com/stencila/stencila/issues/1626): A Node.js package, using the generated TypeScript types and with runtime validation and bindings to Rust functions, so you can work with Stencila documents from within Node.js.

-- [`docs`](docs) `🏗️ In progress`: Documentation, including reference documentation generated from `schema` and the `rust` CLI interface.
+- [`docs`](docs) `🏗️ In progress`: Documentation, including reference documentation generated from `schema` and the `rust` CLI tool.

 - [`examples`](examples) `🏗️ In progress`: Example of documents conforming to Stencila Schema.

-- `node` `🧭 Planned`: A Node.js package built on top of the Rust crates which provides interfaces to use Stencila from within Node.js.

-- `python` `🧭 Planned`: A Python package built on top of the Rust crates which provides interfaces to use Stencila from within Python.

-- `r` `🧭 Planned`: An R package built on top of the Rust crates which provides interfaces to use Stencila from within R.

 ## 💖 Supporters